Here are some of the Frequently Asked Questions our Call Center has recently received:

 - My glasses broke.
 Can I bring them in for repair?

-You can bring them into any of our locations and one of our Opticians would be able to assist you.
-We are offering our newest service, Vision Valet, that allows patients to be seen in our parking lot to ensure social distancing while picking up glasses, contacts, receiving adjustments and repairs, or to order new glasses.
-Please park in one of our Vision Valet parking spot and call the number listed for help or visit with our screener staff outside the location for assistance.
+You can bring them into any of our locations and one of our Optical Associates would be able to assist you.
+We are also offering our newest service, Vision Valet, that allows patients to be seen in our parking lot to ensure social distancing while picking up glasses, contacts, receiving adjustments and repairs, or to order new glasses.
+Please park in one of our Vision Valet parking spot and call the number listed for help if you prefer to use that service, otherwise come in to any of our optical departments for assistance.

 8. What is a contact lens evaluation (fitting) fee?